 On this 12th personal hygiene tip for students, some cases require frequent washing of towels.

-For example, if you have eczema or your towel comes in contact with body fluids, health experts recommend washing towels after only one use.
+If your towel comes in contact with eczema, health experts recommend washing towels after use.

-Generally, regular wash and always air-drying towels will keep them hygienic for use.
+Generally, regular washing and air-drying towels will keep them hygienic for use.

 While wearing socks play a significant role in keeping the feet healthy.

 Wearing tight or wet socks can constrict circulation in the feet and cause infections.

 - Avoid wearing old, wet, or dirty socks.